LT-IntroToAI-SY2526/assignment-0-JuanT84/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

 Commit is a checkpoint to save progress.
 Pushing adds these changes to your own repository.
+These changes are importnant because if they are not correctly executed it could result in the loss of your work.
+If assifnments are not commited or pushed you can lose your work and need to re-do it.

 **3. What is a repository and what does it contain?**